Alvin Deutsch

 Alvin Deutsch (February 9, 1932 - October 6, 2021) was a copyright attorney known for his work with Peggy Lee, Scott Rudin and the estate of Harper Lee.

+Education

+Deutsch was an alumnus of Johns Hopkins University and Yale Law School.

+Career

-His work as legal counsel for Goodspeed Opera House allowed the theater to establish a new model of revenue stemming from original productions, which changed the landscape for non-profit theatres.
+Deutsch served as legal counsel for Goodspeed Opera House.
+His work allowed the theater to establish a new model of revenue stemming from original productions, which changed the landscape for non-profit theatres.

-Deutsch married Davida Miriam Tenenbaum in May 1967.
-He was an alumnus of Johns Hopkins University and Yale Law School.
 He co-founded Linden and Deutsch and later became partner at McLaughlin & Stern.
 He was an adjunct professor specializing in copyright at Cardozo Law School.
 He served as Parnas at Congregation Shearith Israel in Manhattan.

+Personal life

+Deutsch married Davida Miriam Tenenbaum in May 1967.